IAlibay/MDRestraintsGenerator/README.md

 Note: This is considered to be pre-production code, a lot is left to do and major changes will happen at any time.

+## How to use

+Currently implemented; FindBoreschRestraint

+This works as a usual AnalysisBase object, please see `scripts` for a basic usage example.

 ### Dependencies

 - MDAnalysis